 What is a pre-trial conference date?

 A pre-trial conference date is usually the next court date scheduled after the arraignment.
 You should talk to a lawyer before this date.
-If you have an attorney who was not in the courtroom when this date was set, be sure to talk to your attorney and give him or her the pre-trial date so that the attorney may accompany you to court on that date.
+If you have an attorney who was not in the courtroom when this date was set, be sure to talk to your attorney and give them the pre-trial date so the attorney can go to court with you on that date.

 Generally, either the case is resolved or the case is prepared for trial.
-If you want to resolve the case, the process is the same as the one set out in the discussion about arraignment.
-If you want to go to trial and you don't have a lawyer, you must file a Waiver of Counsel form (see below).
+If you want to resolve the case, the process is the same as the one explained in the page about arraignment.
+If you want to go to trial and you don't have a lawyer, you must file a Waiver of Counsel form.
 If you filed one at arraignment, you don't need to file another.
 You will then speak to the prosecutor to try to resolve your case.

-A Pre-Trial Conference Report (see below) must be signed by both sides, submitted to the judge, and signed by the judge.
+A Pre-Trial Conference Report must be signed by both sides, submitted to the judge, and signed by the judge.

 The next court date scheduled may be for motions or trial or both.